-- The Military OneSource PCS & Military Moves page offers all of your moving resources and information in one convenient location.
+- The Military OneSource Moving Your Personal Property page offers all of your personal property resources and information in one convenient location.
 This includes resources from the former Move.mil website such as:

 - Plan My Move is an online tool that helps you create, organize and manage your PCS through customized checklists, so you can stay on top of important to-dos as you go through the moving process.
 Answer a couple of questions and you’re on your way to building your custom checklist.

 - Military OneSource is available 24/7 anywhere in the world with expert moving consultants and online tools and resources to help you get organized and settled.
 Call anytime to speak with a consultant, or set up an online chat.
 Learn more about arranging a personal property shipment and find out how our experts can help you master your PCS.

 Relocation assistance and resources

 There are a variety of resources both online and through your installation to help you transition before, during and after your move:

 - Your installation’s Relocation Assistance Program is a great source of information and support for moving and getting settled at your new duty station.
 Relocation experts offer pre-departure briefings, newcomer orientations, and information about job opportunities, child care, school liaisons and more.
 Connect early in your PCS planning to make the most of the resources provided by your local relocation assistance program.

 - The MilitaryINSTALLATIONS website provides comprehensive information about military installations worldwide.
 Search for programs and services, access information on temporary housing, check-in procedures, schools, surrounding community, contact information and more.
 Learn how to explore your base and beyond with MilitaryINSTALLATIONS.